 If you used to wear skirts (and pants) below your natural waist, take your waist measurement anyway as described above.
 This is necessary for a correct sloper and you can redesign your skirt waistline later.

-Usually it’s recommended to measure horizontally the widest part of your hips.
+Usually, it’s recommended to measure horizontally the widest part of your hips.
 But again it’s quite rare that the widest part of our bottoms goes parallel to the floor.
-Your stomach can protrude in different place than your buttocks.
+Your stomach can protrude in different places than your buttocks.
 So we can measure like this in the drawings below.

 But there is another method, more accurate.

 Take a rectangular piece of rigid enough paper and wrap it over your bottom.
-Connect the edges with a scotch tape and make sure they go exactly vertical and parallel to each other.
+Connect the edges with scotch tape and make sure they go exactly vertical and parallel to each other.
 And after that take a measuring tape and measure your hips.
+Be careful not to crease the paper in the process.

 3. Waist-hip span